theronhitchman/sage-workshop/start/index.md

 4. Fill out the form, check the box, and press the big button at the bottom of the page.

 The official help page for SMC has instructions for making an account.
-From SMC, click the button labelled <button type="button" class="btn btn-default">
-<span class="glyphicon glyphicon-question-sign"></span>Help</button> in the upper left-hand
-corner, then browse down to the heading for **Documentation** to find it.
+From SMC, click the button labeled "<span class="glyphicon glyphicon-question-sign"></span> Help" in the upper left-hand corner, then browse down to the heading for **Documentation** to find it.
 There is a link to a video tutorial, too.